 The process for proposing and approving new graduate programs at Northeastern University is outlined in the New Degree Program Proposal Guidelines document, which is available at https://provost.northeastern.edu/policies/.
 Permission to proceed with a new graduate program proposal must first be granted by the relevant College Dean and secondly by the Provost.
+In the case of university-wide academic programs, proposals may be initiated at the Provost's Office level.
 After these two approvals have been granted, preparation of a full proposal for a new graduate program may commence.